CALL01353 659999

 Mola mola in Bali, Indonesia

-The chance to dive with seasonal Mola Mola, or Oceanic sunfish, is an excellent reason to visit Bali in the summer.
+The chance to dive with seasonal Mola Mola, also known as ocean sunfish is an excellent reason to visit Bali in the summer.
 These gigantic and unusual-looking fish are most commonly sighted in August and September around Crystal Bay (though you might get lucky in July or October).
 The summer months are also a great time to spot manta rays and other underwater highlights such as turtles, shipwrecks and fascinating macro species.

 3. Komodo, Indonesia